Toward Robust and Efficient ML-Based GPU Caching for Modern Inference: Introduction

 \section{Introduction}

 In modern GPU inference systems, performance bottlenecks increasingly stem not from computation but from memory access~\cite{lee2021merci, lee2024infinigen, qiu2025flips, recasens2025mindmemorygapunveiling, yang2025gpu, cheng2025ecco}.
-As deep learning models grow in scale and complexity, from deep learning recommendation models (DLRMs) with terabyte-scale embedding tables~\cite{jiang2021microrec} to large language models (LLMs) that rely on extensive key-value (KV) cache reuse~\cite{zheng2024sglang}, the limitations of traditional GPU caching policies become clearly evident.
-Inefficient caching translates directly into higher latency, reduced throughput, and even degraded service-level agreement (SLA) compliance, particularly under real-world workloads.
+Deep learning models continue to grow in scale and complexity, ranging from large language models (LLMs) that rely on extensive key-value (KV) cache reuse~\cite{zheng2024sglang} to deep learning recommendation models (DLRMs) with terabyte-scale embedding tables~\cite{jiang2021microrec}.

-The core of this challenge is the scarcity of high-bandwidth memory (HBM) on GPUs.
-While HBM enables fast data access, its capacity is severely constrained compared to the size of frequently accessed data required by models.
-Inference workload patterns are typically highly diverse: DLRMs exhibit irregular, sparse embedding lookups, while LLMs generate long sequences with structured KV cache reuse during both prefill and decoding.
-Conventional eviction policies like \textsc{LRU} rely on simple recency heuristics that fail to capture these access patterns, resulting in frequent cache misses far from the offline optimal~\cite{aliyunkvcache, ren2025machine}.
-This inefficiency becomes a critical bottleneck, especially when cache misses trigger expensive recomputation or memory transfers.